marcocspc/58wq/_posts/2023-12-25-Setting-up-my-OpenConnect-Server.md

 ## Revoking certificates

-#TODO this kind of certificate revogation is not working, try to do with connect.sh instead

 To remove clients (prevent them from logging in the VPN again), the UID should be removed from the ocpasswd file and the certificate added to a Certificate Revocation List (CRL).

 In order to do that, a CRL template must be generated: